ICB-DCM/pyABC/doc/sampler.rst

 The pyABC package offers a variety of different parallel and distributed sampling strategies.
 Single-core, multi-core and distributed execution is supported in a couple different ways.
-The ParticleParallel samplers and the MappingSampler implement the "Static Scheduling (STAT)" strategy.
-The EvalParallel samplers, the DaskDistributedSampler and the ConcurrentFutureSampler implement the "DynamicScheduling (DYN)" strategy.
+The `ParticleParallel` samplers and the `MappingSampler` implement the "Static Scheduling (STAT)" strategy.
+The `EvalParallel` samplers, the `DaskDistributedSampler` and the `ConcurrentFutureSampler` implement the "Dynamic Scheduling (DYN)" strategy, except the `RedisStaticSampler`, which implements STAT.
-The batchsize argument of the DaskDistributedSampler and the ConcurrentFutureSampler allow to interpolate between dynamic and static scheduling.
+The batchsize argument of the `DaskDistributedSampler`, the `ConcurrentFutureSampler` and the `RedisEvalParallelSampler` allow to interpolate between dynamic and static scheduling and to reduce communication overhead.

 Single-core execution